 This license is not required for participation, and participants can opt to use either the generative AI platform of their choice or a free option (such as the “web” version of Copilot, which is available for all staff), or the basic capabilities of OpenAI’s free tier of ChatGPT).

-The Fall 2025 AI Residency program is capped at 50 participants.
+The Spring 2025 AI Residency program will be capped at 30 participants.